bwmeyers/tauclean/README.md

 (plus other diagnostics) for each trial.
 Only in this case are the "figures of merit" produced, which can be used determine which of the trial values are a better representation of the data. `tauclean` will invoke multiple processes (with the `multiprocessing` module) when searching.

+## Credit

+If you made use of `tauclean` for your research, please give credit by

+-   Citing the original technique description paper: [Bhat et al. 2003, ApJ, 584, 2](https://ui.adsabs.harvard.edu/abs/2003ApJ...584..782B/abstract "Description paper")

+-   Linking [this](https://github.com/bwmeyers/tauclean) GitHub page as a footnote and/or in the acknowledgments (and, until a citable DOI is acquired, consider adding me as a co-author)